 Located in Sandusky, OH, Cedar Point Amusement Park is the oldest operating theme park in the US.
 The park boasts 18 rollar coasters and 69 rides – which is a world record for most rides – on over 334 acres and a mile-long beach.

-Inside the Roller Coaster Capital
+Inside the Roller Coaster Capital of the World

 Nicknamed the Roller Coaster Capital of the World, the park does not disappoint when it comes to thrill rides.
 The 18 roller coasters within Cedar Point are some of the highest and fastest around.
 In fact, it’s the only amusement park in the world with six coasters that are at least 200 feet high.